Dapansutrile: Selectivity

-Other Drug Targets
+Other drug targets

 Other known targets of dapansutrile include several phosphorylated kinases such as Src; Fyn; HcK; STAT3.
 Human monocyte derived macrophages (HMDM) cells were stimulated with lipopolysaccharide, and nigericin.
 Dapansutrile was then added and they found a 26%, 35%, 43% and 33% reduction of these phosphorylated kinases respectively.

 Dosages

 In vitro: Human derived macrophages were cultured to study the effect of dapansutrile cytokine production.
-It was found that dapansutrile at a 1 µM dose inhibited secretion of IL-1β by 60%, and IL-18 levels by 70%.
-The drug was also found to selectively inhibit pyroptosis at 10 µM.
+It was found that dapansutrile at a 1 μM dose inhibited secretion of IL-1β by 60%, and IL-18 levels by 70%.
+The drug was also found to selectively inhibit pyroptosis at 10 μM.

 In vivo: A phase one clinical trial of 35 subjects was conducted to establish the safety of dapansutrile.
 The daily mean plasma concentration maximum (Cmax) for a single oral dose of dapansutrile was 2,700 ng/mL for the 100-mg dose, 9,800 ng/mL for the 300 mg dose and 32,00 ng/mL for the 1,000 mg dose (Figure 5).
 Dapansutrile was also studied if given repeatedly once per day for 8 days with a dose of either 100 mg, and 300 mg, or 1,000 mg.
 The subjects mean plasma concentration on day 8 were 4,800 ng/mL for the 100 mg dose, 15,800 ng/mL for the 300 mg dose and 41,400 ng/mL for the 1,000 mg dose.

 Pharmacodynamics

-Safety and Efficacy of Dapansutrile
+Safety and efficacy

 In the Marchetti et al. study, seven of the 35 subjects reported adverse events.
 Five of the cases were in the single dose study while two cases were in the multi-regimen group.
 However, the adverse effects were considered unrelated to dapansutrile.
 Subjects presented no changes in blood pressure (systolic and diastolic), urinalysis, heart rate, liver function enzymes or acute phase proteins in the cohort after an 8-day trial with up to daily 1,000 mg dosing of dapansutrile.